How long have you had migraine and what type of migraine do you have?

 How does migraine disease impact your life?

-I can suffer from depression and irritability, and I live in a constant state of uncertainty.
-However, I have done a lot of work with this and stopped working in the mainstream when my kids were young (I’m lucky that my husband makes enough money to support our family).
+I live in a constant state of uncertainty and can fall into depression and definitely irritability which affects my relationships.
+I have done a lot of work with this and stopped working in the mainstream when my kids were young (I’m lucky that my husband makes enough money to support our family).

 What medications, treatments or lifestyle changes have you tried to help manage your migraine disease?